Colin787/TINYAPP/README.md

 I managed to make master the master it should have been originally...
 Working on the other branch first probably was for the best anyways.

+Snapshots of my TinyApp is inside the docs folder

 #Dependencies
 -Node.js